-ANSWER: While the Bible does not state all of reasons God used to justify wanting to kill Moses, we can take what information is available and derive possible explanations.
+Answer: While the Bible does not state all of reasons God used to justify wanting to kill Moses, we can take what information is available and derive a fairly good explanation.
 Although it may seem outwardly there was nothing wrong, to God nothing is hidden!

 The issue of punishing Moses by killing him surrounds circumcising one of his sons.
 Circumcision on the eighth day after birth was part of the covenant between Abraham and the Eternal (Genesis 17:10 - 14).
 This act eventually became part of the agreement between God and Israel.
 Every male child had to be circumcised or else 'that person shall be cut off from his people' (Genesis 17:14).

 The Bible states that the Lord, while Moses was in Midian, told him to go back to Egypt (Exodus 4:19).
 Something extraordinary took place, however, while he and his family travelled to the land of Pharaoh.